 Goodwill, Purchased Intangible Assets and Other Long-lived Assets - We evaluate goodwill and other indefinite-lived intangible assets, which are solely comprised of in-process research and development ("IPR&D"), for impairment annually and when an event occurs or circumstances change that indicate that the carrying value may not be recoverable.
 We test goodwill for impairment by first comparing the book value of net assets to the fair value of the reporting unit or, in the case of in-process research and development, to the fair value of the asset.
 If the fair value is determined to be less than the book value, a second step is performed to compute the amount of impairment as the difference between the fair value of the reporting unit and its carrying value, not to exceed the carrying value of goodwill.
-We estimated the fair values of our reporting units primarily using the income approach valuation methodology that includes the discounted cash flow method, taking into consideration the market approach and certain market multiples as a validation of the values derived using the discounted cash flow methodology.
+We estimated the fair values of our reporting units using a weighting of the income and market approaches.
+Under the income approach, we use a discounted cash flow methodology to derive an indication of value, which requires management to make significant estimates and assumptions related to forecasted revenues, gross profit margins, operating income margins, working capital cash flow, perpetual growth rates, and long-term discount rates, among others.
+For the market approach, we use the guideline public company method.
+Under this method we utilize information from comparable publicly traded companies with similar operating and investment characteristics as the reporting units, to create valuation multiples that are applied to the operating performance metrics of the reporting unit being tested, in order to obtain an indication of value.
+We then apply a 50/50 weighting to the indicated values from the income and market approaches to derive the fair values of the reporting units.
 Forecasts of future cash flows are based on our best estimate of future net sales and operating expenses, based primarily on customer forecasts, industry trade organization data and general economic conditions.
-Fair value determinations require considerable judgment and are sensitive to changes in underlying assumptions and factors.
+Fair value determinations

-We conduct our annual impairment test as of October 1st of each year, and have determined there was no impairment as of October 1, 2021, as we determined that the estimated fair values of our reporting units exceeded their carrying values on that date.
+We conduct our annual impairment test as of October 1st of each year, and have determined there was no impairment as of October 1, 2022, as we determined that the estimated fair values of our reporting units exceeded their carrying values on that date.
 Other events and changes in circumstances may also require goodwill to be tested for impairment between annual measurement dates.
-As of December 25, 2021, we do not believe that circumstances have occurred that indicate impairment of our goodwill is more-likely-than-not.
+As of December 31, 2022, we do not believe that circumstances have occurred that indicate impairment of our goodwill is more-likely-than-not.
 In the event we determine that an interim goodwill impairment review is required, in a future period, the review may result in an impairment charge, which would have a negative impact on our results of operations.